-Overall demand for petroleum products continues to increase at rates that have generally exceeded economists' expectations.
-We believe the U.S. is very well situated to meet growing global petroleum demand.
-With the recent improvement in crude oil prices, the U.S Energy Information Administration reports that U.S. crude oil production has started to increase.
-As U.S. crude oil production recovers, we expect that some of these new domestic barrels will supplant more of the country's crude oil imports.
-We also expect U.S. refineries to operate at higher utilization rates as a result of strong U.S. motor fuels demand and growing global demand.
-In addition, as U.S. crude oil supplies increase, we also expect crude oil exports to grow, with likely markets being Central and South America, Asia and Western Europe where the lighter U.S. crudes make good feedstocks for their refining facilities.
+Global demand for petroleum-based products continues to increase at rates that have generally exceeded economists' expectations, which is in large part due to improving economic growth worldwide.
+Due to higher crude oil prices and improved drilling and production techniques, U.S. crude oil production has bounced back and secured its place in the global supply.
+As a result, we expect that some of these new domestic barrels would supplant more of the U.S.'s crude oil imports while the remainder would be exported to growing international markets in Central and South America, Asia and Western Europe where the lighter U.S. crudes make good feedstocks for their refining facilities.
+We also expect U.S. refineries to operate at higher rates as a result of strong U.S. demand and growing exports of refined products.

-In December 2015, the U.S. government lifted its ban on exporting domestically produced crude oil.
-We believe that this should be beneficial to the domestic energy industry in general and to Enterprise in particular.
-Our marine terminal assets and related infrastructure are strategically located on the U.S. Gulf Coast.
+We believe that our marine terminal assets and related infrastructure -storage and pipelines- are strategically located on the U.S. Gulf Coast to take advantage of the shift mentioned above: growing production resulting in reduced crude oil imports and higher exports of crude oil and refined products.
 These assets could benefit from concurrent imports and exports of various grades of crude oil as (i) refineries optimize their crude oil input slate, (ii) trading companies import and export different grades of crude oil depending on global and regional supply-demand factors, and (iii) producers optimize their production depending on market price signals.

-With significant crude oil export capabilities at Freeport, Texas City, on the Houston Ship Channel and at Beaumont, Texas, lifting of the export ban should have a beneficial impact on our crude oil pipeline, storage and marine terminal assets (without any significant capital expenditure).
-However, this outlook could be muted if there is a prolonged decline in domestic crude oil drilling and production, or if overseas crude markets become oversupplied for an extended period and thus discounted from a price standpoint when compared to the U.S. Gulf Coast.
+Enterprise has significant crude oil export capabilities on the Houston Ship Channel and at Beaumont, Freeport and Texas City.
+Towards the end of 2017, we began limited service on the Midland-to-ECHO crude oil pipeline which will complement our existing assets and allow for the transportation, storage and export of segregated barrels, thus maintaining and assuring the quality and grade of the final product.
+This is in contrast to an operation relying on mixed streams of various oil qualities and grades.
+However, this outlook could be muted if there is a prolonged decline in domestic crude oil production or if overseas crude markets become oversupplied for an extended period.

-Furthermore, as several new world scale ethylene plants begin operations in the U.S. through the early 2020s, we expect growing domestic demand for ethane, which could in turn drive upstream NGL production increases supported by producer investment and higher rig counts.
-We also expect that global demand for heavier NGLs (butanes and natural gasoline) will continue to increase supported by rising global economic activity.
-With respect to natural gas demand, we expect it to continue to increase in the form of U.S. power generation demand, growing industrial demand, exports to Mexico and as liquefied natural gas, or LNG.
+We expect demand for ethane to grow further as several new world-scale ethylene plants begin operations in the U.S. through the early 2020s, which in turn could drive upstream NGL production increases.
+We also expect continued increase in global demand for heavier NGLs (butanes and natural gasoline) supported by rising global economic activity.
+With respect to natural gas demand, we expect it to continue to increase in the form of U.S. power generation demand, growing industrial demand, exports to Mexico and as LNG.
 We believe U.S. producers can provide ample supplies of natural gas at very competitive prices to meet growing global demand.

-In recent years, U.S. natural gas and NGLs developed a feedstock price advantage over more costly crude oil derivatives (such as naphtha and Gasoil).
-In general, we expect this trend to continue due to: (i) competitive domestic production from low risk, short lead time shale resource plays; (ii) the ability of U.S. producers and their suppliers to harness technology to keep costs down; (iii) anticipated long-term increases in demand for crude oil by developing economies; and (iv) ongoing geopolitical risks and poor rule of law in many areas of the world that are major exporters of crude oil, which may cause unexpected disruptions, and crude oil price increases.
+In recent years, U.S. natural gas and NGLs developed a feedstock price advantage over more costly crude oil derivatives (such as naphtha and gasoil).
+In general, we expect this trend to continue due to: (i) competitive domestic production from low risk, short lead time shale resource plays; (ii) the ability of U.S. producers and their suppliers to harness technology to keep costs down; (iii) anticipated long-term increases in demand for crude oil by developing economies; and (iv) ongoing geopolitical risks and poor rule of law in many countries that are major exporters of crude oil.
 These advantages lend themselves to a variety of long-term demand-side opportunities, including higher demand from the U.S. petrochemical industry and increased exports of various hydrocarbons (e.g., LNG, LPG, ethane and crude oil).